Izenda7Series/docs-html/_sources/install/doc_hosting_izenda_yourself.rst.txt

 .. note::

-   It is recommended to install Izenda Front-end and Back-end on two separate boxes to achieve maximum scalability. |br|
+   It is recommended to install Izenda Front-end and Back-end on two separate servers to achieve maximum scalability. |br|
-   For small data sources, however, a single box can be used.
+   For small data sources, however, a single server can be used.

 Minimum Hardware Requirements
 ------------------------------